Hello and welcome to my personal bragging page! To learn a little about me:

-Unfortunately, there’s a lot of code I cannot share due to restrictions from previous employers and whatnot, but I do still code on the side any projects that I find would probably be better served in the public space.
+Unfortunately, there’s a lot of code I cannot share due to restrictions from previous employers, but I do still code on the side any projects that I find would probably be better served in the public space.
 If you look at my current Github Repo, I have a number of languages I’ve written code for.
 I’m no expert, but languages don’t really freak me out the way they used to.
 I’ve written code in at least the following languages:

 Anyways, life is short, so this is merely what I have free time to contribute to when I’m not otherwise occupied saving the world (Army), my family (4 kids under 10), or working.